Andriy Bandera: Biography

-On July 2, 1941, the investigation into the case of Andriy Bandera was completed.
-The indictment drawn up by investigators referred to the concealment of an illegal immigrant, the storage of nationalist literature, and upholding of the nationalist beliefs.
-However, the first, and therefore the main, accusation was that he was "the father of Stepan Bandera, the head of the foreign leadership of the anti-Soviet nationalist organization Organization of Ukrainian Nationalists, maintained a systematic relationship with him until recently."
-On July 7, a "trial" took place that lasted less than two hours.
-Answering the judges' questions about his children, Andriy Bandera proudly replied: “I gave my children a proper upbringing, instilling in them a love for Ukraine.
+On 2 July 1941, the investigation into the case of Andriy Bandera was completed.
+The indictment drawn up by investigators referred to the concealment of an illegal immigrant, the storage of nationalist literature, and the upholding of nationalist beliefs.
+However, the first, and therefore the main, accusation was that he was "the father of Stepan Bandera, the head of the foreign leadership of the anti-Soviet nationalist organisation Organisation of Ukrainian Nationalists, maintained a systematic relationship with him until recently."
+On 7 July, he was given a two-hour trial.
+When questioned about his children, Andriy Bandera proclaimed: "I gave my children a proper upbringing, instilling in them a love for Ukraine.
 The worldviews of my sons and daughters are the same."

-After numerous tortures, he was sentenced to death on July 8 and shot three days later.
-Before his death he wrote "My personal confessions" (criminal case № 61112) - a confession about himself, his family and socio-political life in Western Ukraine in the '40s of XX century.
+Andriy Bandera was sentenced to death on 8 July and shot three days later.
+Before his death, he wrote "My personal confessions" (criminal case No. 61112) - a confession about himself, his family and socio-political life in Western Ukraine in the '40s of XX century.
 The case does not contain any information about the place of his burial.
-Supposedly he found his last resting place in Bykivnia, after he was executed by NKVD.
+He was allegedly buried in Bykivnia after being executed by the NKVD.